lsst-ts/tssw_developer_guide/doc/procedures/pre_commit.rst

 The following pre-commit hooks are used:

 :black: An opinionated autoformatter.
+:check-xml: Checks xml files for proper format.
+:check-yaml: Checks yaml files for proper format.
+:clang-format: Format files with ClangFormat.
+:flake8: A style checker with many different plugins to enforce different rules.
+:format-xmllint: Feed all XML files through xmllint.
 :isort: An opinionated import sorter.
-:flake8: A style checker with many different plugins to enforce different rules.
-:check-yaml: Checks yaml files for proper format.
-:check-xml: Checks xml files for proper format.
 :mypy: Performs type checking on the code (optional).
+:ruff: An extremely fast Python linter, written in Rust.

 ##################